AmrBenSalem/AWS-SAA-C02-Course/README.md

 - This is off by default.
 - Once it is turned on, it cannot be turned off.
-- Versioning can be suspended and enabled again.
+- Versioning can be suspended (no more version creation, but old versions are maintained) and enabled again.
 - This allows for multiple versions of objects within a bucket.
+- A version ID is attributed to the object.
 - Objects which would modify objects **generate a new version** instead.

 The latest or current version is always returned when an object version is not requested.

-When an object is deleted, AWS puts a **delete marker** on the object and hides all previous versions.
-You could delete this marker to enable the item.
+When an object is deleted, AWS puts a **delete marker**  (shown when enabling "show versions" in UI) on the object and hides all previous versions.
+You could delete this marker to "undo the delete" on the object.

+To delete a version of the object, you must specify the ID of the version to be deleted.
-To delete an object, you must delete all the versions of that object using their version marker.
+To actually delete an object, you must delete all the versions of that object using their verion IDs.

+Space is consumed by ALL versions (thus bills are paid for all versions).

 #### 1.4.3.1.
 MFA Delete

-Enabled within version configuration in a bucket.
+Can be enabled within version configuration in a bucket.
 This means MFA is required to change bucket versioning state.
 MFA is required to delete versions of an object.

 In order to change a version state or delete a particular version of an object, you need to provide the serial number of your MFA token as well as the code it generates.
 These are concatenated and passed with any API calls.

 ### 1.4.4.
 S3 Performance Optimization